 |

-Successive bodges mar this stone wall, which even drains aren't saving
+Successive bodges mar this stone wall, which even the drains aren't saving

 |